 You gonna dump your partner because one prefers low fat milk?
 No. You argue about it, you get over it, you agree to disagree and move on.
 Neither candidate is exactly perfect and there’s been a lot of gaslighting and general BS from both sides.
 Move on.

 Okay, for the sake of argument let’s say that I prefer whole milk and my husband prefers 2%.
 Here’s how we might be able to work that out: we would stock more than one kind of milk in our fridge.
 Nothing to argue about: I have my milk, he has his milk.
 And if we ever got into an argument about milk, we would remind ourselves that MILK PREFERENCES ARE FUCKING TRIVIAL.
-But since we can’t have more than one president at a time — and since who controls the White House is NOT FUCKING TRIVIAL — and a vote for Trump (as opposed to a preference for skim) could put the lives of people I care about at risk along with reproductive freedom, marriage equality, NATO, Medicare, Medicaid, porn, and on and on.
+But we can’t have more than one president at a time — and since who controls the White House is NOT FUCKING TRIVIAL — and a vote for Trump (as opposed to a preference for skim) could put the lives of people I care about at risk along with reproductive freedom, marriage equality, NATO, Medicare, Medicaid, porn, and on and on.
 So, unlike milk preferences, which are about taste, political preferences are a statement of values… and you’re allowed to dump a motherfucker whose “values” offend or appall you.
 (For the record: My husband doesn’t drink milk and always votes Democratic.)

 Speaking of the election: Sessalee on BlueSky appreciated my conversation with Peter Rothpletz…

 Your most recent episode of Sex and Politics is one of the best reviews of what happened in this election I’ve heard, Dan, and I think it would be highly beneficial for you to make that available to all listeners so we can share that.
-I think you and your guest did an incredible job of laying out where we really are and being honest, without being s or unnecessarily despondent.
+I think you and your guest did an incredible job of laying out where we really are and being honest, without being so unnecessarily despondent.
 Either way, thank you for it.

 …but MardiGras did not: